shankdub/az_arm_checkov_tagging/README.md

 #### Variables

 The pipeline uses a variable group named `checkovtags`.
+The following
 - `azureResourceManagerConnection`: The name of the Azure Resource Manager service connection in your Azure DevOps project.
 - `subscriptionId`: The ID of your Azure subscription.
 - `resourceGroupName`: The name of the Azure resource group where your resources will be deployed.
 - `location`: The Azure region where your resources will be deployed.
-- `templateLocation`: The location of the ARM template.
+- `templateLocation`: `Linked artifact` The location of the ARM template.
 'Linked artifact' means that the ARM template is located in the build artifacts for this pipeline.
 This is the default.
 - `csmFile`: The path to your ARM template file.
+Example: `azure_vnets.json` or `$templateFile`  etc
-- `deploymentMode`: How Azure should handle existing resources during deployment.
+- `deploymentMode`: `Incremental` How Azure should handle existing resources during deployment.
 'Incremental' mode means that Azure will leave existing resources that aren't specified in the template unchanged.
-- `condition`: When the deployment should be performed. `succeeded()` means that the deployment will only be performed if all previous steps in the pipeline have succeeded.
+- `condition`: `succeeded()` When the deployment should be performed.
+This means that the deployment will only be performed if all previous steps in the pipeline have succeeded.

 #### Trigger